Merrill Nelson: 2022 sponsored legislation

-Arizona Child Abuse Controversy
+Arizona Child Abuse Lawsuit

-Nelson worked for law firm Kirton McConkie which represents the Church of Jesus Christ of Latter-day Saints based out of Salt Lake City, Utah.
+During his professional career, Nelson worked as an attorney for the law firm Kirton McConkie which represents the Church of Jesus Christ of Latter-day Saints based out of Salt Lake City, Utah.
 In this capacity, one of his duties was receiving phone calls from ecclesiastical leaders through a helpline to give legal advice regarding sensitive situations.
 Nelson was named in a lawsuit brought against the church, alleging that he gave legal advice to two Bishops not to report a case of sexual abuse of children to law enforcement or child protective services.
 Section 13-3620 of the Arizona Code allows clergy members (like Bishops) to choose whether reporting abuse disclosed in a confession is in the best interests of the parties involved.
-The church asserts that, as required by Arizona law, the Bishop sought permission from the perpetrator of the abuse to report his confession to the authorities.
+The church asserted that, as required by Arizona law, the Bishop sought permission from the perpetrator of the abuse to report his confession to the authorities.
 When the perpetrator declined to grant permission, the Bishop asked both the perpetrator and his wife to report the abuse themselves, but both again refused.
 In April 2023, the Arizona Supreme Court ruled that Arizona's clergy-privilege law properly applies to LDS Bishops.
+In July 2026, the Arizona Supreme Court confirmed that, consistent with Nelson's legal advice, Arizona clergy are exempt from reporting child abuse disclosed in a confession or other confidential communication.
+The ruling was supported by numerous faith groups, including the Roman Catholic Diocese, the Seventh Day Adventists, the African Methodist Episcopal Church, Baps Swaminarayan Santhsa, a Hindu denomination, and the Church of Scientology International, the American Islamic Congress, and the Jewish Coalition for Religious Freedom.